-This last year further amplified the need for our industry to keep pushing forward to provide rural America with top-notch broadband.
-We’ve seen billions of dollars at both the state and federal level poured into connecting rural communities, but as we know, money alone won’t solve the problem.
+This past year further amplified the need for our industry to keep pushing forward to provide rural America with top-notch broadband.
+We have seen billions of dollars at both the state and federal level poured into connecting rural communities, but as we know, money alone won’t solve the problem.
 It became more important than ever for us to come together, even if it wasn’t feasible to meet in person, to discuss not only how to bring broadband to our customers, but to ensure that our companies are successful while doing it.

 The theme of our 2021 Management Seminar was “Succeeding in a Broadband World.”
 Among the hot topics we discussed were:

 - Post-RDOF auction market assessments and strategies as unproven competitors creep ever closer;

 - Emerging broadband technologies including 5G, LEOS, and IP trunking and what your broadband network might look like in 2030;

 - Prospects of future USF funding, particularly what we expect from the 2024 review and the odds of an A-CAM III;

 - Profiling your customers for better marketing results;

 - Mitigating cybersecurity risks and fighting back against robocallers;

 - Why the time might be right to calculate the value of your company and its assets.